marnedo/ppgcourse2024/Sanitation_assembly_and_mapping.CINTA_PEGUEROLES/README.md

 ```
 #!/bin/bash

-# define names
-#SBATCH --job-name=FastQC
-#SBATCH --error FastQC-%j.err
-#SBATCH --output FastQC-%j.out

-# memory and CPUs request
-#SBATCH --mem=6G
-#SBATCH --cpus-per-task=8

-# module load
-module load fastqc

 # jobs to launch
 fastqc -t 8 ./0data/reads.left.fq.gz ./0data/reads.right.fq.gz -o ./1QC
 ```

 To launch `FastQC` script in the cluster write on the terminal:
 ```
-sbatch scripts/fastQC.run
+bash scripts/fastQC.run
 ```

-Use "s_jobs" command to check the state of the process.
 To check the results you need to download the files on a local computer.
 WARNING: mind to change the paths accordingly
 ```
 scp -r user@cluster:/my_CLUSTER_path_to_practice_folder/* my_LOCAL_path_to_practice/
 ```